topet2k12001/ddr-smut/README.md

 There are a few more that I will be sharing; please bear with me.

+#### Shareable Tools/Utilities
 What I **CAN** share/include are **publicly available** tools.
 When I say "publicly available" I mean, for example:

-* Open-source works (e.g. posted publicly in GitHub **AND WITH** a license that allows for sharing)
+* Open-source works (e.g. posted publicly in GitHub **AND WITH a license** that allows for sharing)
 * Works that are known to be publicly available (e.g. freeware, F.O.S.S.)
-* Works where the respective author/s have given express permission to share publicly
+* Works whose respective author/s have given express permission to share publicly

+#### Non-Shareable Tools/Utilities
 What I **CAN NOT** share/include are **semipublicly or privately available** tools/utilities - **even if it means my scripts will fail to function or fail to fully function**:

-* Closed-source works (e.g. posted publicly in GitHub **AND WITHOUT** a license that allows for sharing, because works that have no license are treated by default as copyrighted/not for sharing)
+* Closed-source and/or open-source works e.g. posted publicly in GitHub **BUT WITHOUT a license** (works that have no license are treated by default as copyrighted/not for sharing)
-* Works that are known to be privately and/or semipublicly available (e.g. posted only in private forum sites and the like)
+* Works that are known to be privately and/or semipublicly available (e.g. posted and/or shared only in private forum sites and the like)
-* Works where the respective author/s have **NOT** given express permission to share publicly
+* Works whose respective author/s have **NOT** given express permission to share publicly

 ### Built With